SIGLA-GU/siglatools/README.md

 ## Features
 * Bin script to run SIGLA ETL pipeline.
 * Bin script to run external link checker.
-* Bin script to identify which data needs updating and verifying.
+* Bin script to get the next update and verify dates to determine what data needs updating and verifying.
 * GitHub workflows to run bin script semi/automatically on GitHub Actions.

 ## Quick Start